Money in the Bank (2019): Aftermath

+At Super Show-Down, Seth Rollins successfully retained the Universal Championship against Baron Corbin.
+Afterwards, Brock Lesnar tried to cash in the Money in the Bank contract, but Heyman tripped as he was getting in the ring, allowing Rollins to lay out Lesnar.
+Another rematch between Rollins and Corbin for the title was scheduled for Stomping Grounds with a special guest referee.
+At the event, after Becky Lynch retained the Raw Women's Championship against Lacey Evans, Evans was the special guest referee for the Universal Championship match.
+Despite this, Lynch prevented interference, allowing Rollins to retain.
+The following night on Raw, a last chance winner takes all mixed tag team extreme rules match pitting Rollins and Lynch against Corbin and Evans for the Universal and Raw Women's Championships was scheduled for Extreme Rules, where Rollins and Lynch retained.
+Afterwards, Lesnar successfully cashed in the contract and defeated Rollins to win the Universal Championship for the third time.

 Roman Reigns had a rematch with Elias on SmackDown that Reigns also won, but was attacked by Drew McIntyre, who appeared via the wild card rule.
 Reigns was also scheduled to face Shane McMahon at Super ShowDown.
 Miz confronted Shane backstage on Raw, but was intervened by McIntyre, who defeated Miz in a match.

 Samoa Joe said that he was not angry at Rey Mysterio for the referee's mistake, but said Mysterio should hand him back the championship to set a good example for his son Dominik.
 It was then revealed that Mysterio suffered a shoulder injury thanks to Joe's post-match beat down at Money in the Bank, and he relinquished the title back to Joe on the June 3 episode of Raw.

 On Raw, Sami Zayn was scheduled to face Braun Strowman.
 Zayn attempted to get help from Bobby Lashley, who was scheduled to face Strowman at Super ShowDown.
-Lashley, however, refused to help Zayn who lost to Strowman.
+Lashley, however, refused to help Zayn, who lost to Strowman.
 Also on Raw, as Lars Sullivan was about to be interviewed in regard to his attack on Lucha House Party (Kalisto, Lince Dorado, and Gran Metalik), he was interrupted by the team.
 The trio attacked Sullivan, however, Sullivan fended them off.
 A 3-on-1 handicap match pitting Sullivan against Lucha House Party was scheduled for Super ShowDown.